 Mencap estimated the tribunal ruling would have cost it £20m and the wider care sector £400m if it had not been challenged.

-Matthew Wort, partner at Anthony Collins Solicitors, which acted on behalf of Mencap and Care England, which represents care service providers, said: "The magnitude of this ruling should not be underestimated, particularly when the care sector is already forecast to face a £2bn funding gap by 2020.
+Matthew Wort, partner at Anthony Collins Solicitors, which acted on behalf of Care England, which represents care service providers and took part in the case, said: "The magnitude of this ruling should not be underestimated, particularly when the care sector is already forecast to face a £2bn funding gap by 2020.

 "Our argument was clear: under the current national minimum wage rules those undertaking sleep-in shifts should not be considered as working while asleep."